Dental Hygiene Licensure Objective Structured Clinical Exam (DHLOSCE™)

 How will candidates apply to take the examination?

 Application procedures are likely to mirror procedures currently in place for the National Board Dental Hygiene Examination (NBDHE).
 Candidates will register for the examination online via the JCNDE website.
-The examination will be offered during specific testing windows, which will be determined closer to the anticipated launch date in 2024.
+The examination will be offered during specific testing windows, which will be determined closer to the anticipated launch date in the 4th quarter of 2025.
 Please check back here for future updates.

 Volunteer as a test constructor.
 Lend your talents to future applicants.